The Atacama Cosmology Telescope: stellar mass growth in massive galaxy clusters from DR5 over the past 7 billion years: DISCUSSION

-In direct comparison with more recent work, we find that our $\alpha$ values agree with the single cluster SMF studies on the MACS J1206.2-0847 cluster at $z =0.44$ \citep{Annunziatella2014} and the Abell 209 cluster at $z = 0.209$ \citep{Annunziatella2016}.
-The flattening trend in $\alpha$ we observe could be extrapolated to $z \sim 1.2$, where \cite{vanderBurg2020} have documented a similar shallow low-mass slope for their SMF study of 11 GOGREEN clusters from $1.0 < z < 1.4$. \cite{vanderBurg2013} have also found a very shallow low-mass slope of $\alpha = -0.46^{+0.08}_{-0.26}$ for the total galaxy population of the cluster SMF measured for 10 GCLASS clusters in the redshift interval $0.86 < z < 1.34$.
+The flattening trend in $\alpha$ we observe could be extrapolated to $z \sim 1.2$, where \cite{vanderBurg2020} have documented a similar shallow low-mass slope for their SMF study of 11 GOGREEN clusters from $1.0 < z < 1.4$.
+Similarly, a recent study on the composite LF and SMF of 12 clusters at $\langle z \rangle = 1.18$, from the Massive and Distant Clusters of WISE Survey (MaDCoWS), by \cite{Decker_2022} found a low-mass slope of $\alpha = -0.77 \pm 0.09$.
+We find the same slope value for the composite SMF in our highest redshift bin ($\langle z \rangle = 0.775$).\cite{vanderBurg2013} have also found a very shallow low-mass slope of $\alpha = -0.46^{+0.08}_{-0.26}$ for the total galaxy population of the cluster SMF measured for 10 GCLASS clusters in the redshift interval $0.86 < z < 1.34$.